coatyio/coaty-js/docs/man/sensor-things-guide.md

 This controller provides the following getters to handle incoming events for sensors, and observations:

 * `registeredSensorsChangeInfo$`: Gets an Observable emitting information about changes in the currently registered sensors.
 Registered sensor objects are augmented by a property `thing` which references the associated `Thing` object.
+Emitted sensor objects are read-only.
+If you need to manipulate one, e.g. to delete the `thing` property, clone the object first (using `clone()` function in `@coaty/core`).
 * `sensorObservation$`: Gets an Observable emitting incoming observations on registered sensors.